 Over centuries, the houses belonged to the Earls von Platen, which sold it in 1872 to a civil family which started soon, in 1877, with the modernisation of the house and kept it in their ownership till 1945.
 After World War II, the house was first used as a refugee shelter and after that the community used the house as a village centre, hosting the community office, the local store, the school, the kindergarten, the doctor's room, the kitchen of the agricultural cooperative and several apartments.
 Since around ten years it is used as a seminar house, mainly by non-profit organisations, youth initiatives and universities.

 The house is surrounded by a beautiful garden with old trees which originally reached up to the lake.

 The manor has a comparable small annex which remains from the original Baroque building.
 Its current roof construction had been erected in the first half of the 20th century, but it was badly designed and got broken in the meantime.

-Within the framework of the educational part other historic roof constructions in the village and the region – in the manor house itself, the village church and in the town nearby – have been studied and discussed.
+Within the framework of the educational part other historic roof constructions in the village and the region – in the manor house itself, the village church and in the town nearby – will be studied and discussed.

 The project will take place from July, 07th, to July, 21st, 2019 and will be organized by European Heritage Volunteers.